 - In the original editions of Mage: The Ascension, some of those who ascend actually BECAME their own extradimensional realms, where they were absolute, being both Dimension Lord and Dimension at the same time.

 - In Magic: The Gathering, this is you.
 And Yawgmoth was this to Phyrexia.

-- Lord Dominion in Freedom Force, a loose pastiche of Galactus and Darkseid.
+- Lord Dominion, a loose pastiche of Galactus and Darkseid.
 A tad unusual in that the dimension he's lord over is the "normal" universe — Earth is the only planet he hasn't conquered yet (he peppered the world with the superpower-causing agent to watch the humans destroy themselves for his amusement).

-- Rularuu the Ravager from City of Heroes, a Galactus clone turned into a Dormammu clone when he was exiled to the Shadow Shard.
+- Rularuu the Ravager, a Galactus clone turned into a Dormammu clone when he was exiled to the Shadow Shard.

-- DJ Zero, also from City of Heroes, is a rare non-evil Dimension Lord who has turned his own private pocket dimension (possibly a sealed-off section of the Shadow Shard) into a dance club for superhumans.
+- DJ Zero, is a rare non-evil Dimension Lord who has turned his own private pocket dimension (possibly a sealed-off section of the Shadow Shard) into a dance club for superhumans.

 - Tyrant has to qualify as well, what with ruling the entire Mirror Universe with an iron fist and having already conquered several other dimensions, and setting his eyes on ours...